Srihari2990/ecommerce-api/README.md

 E-commerce API

-A basic E-commerce API built with Spring Boot to manage products, cart, and orders.
+A E-commerce API built with Spring Boot to manage products, cart, and orders.
 The project includes CRUD operations, a Stripe payment integration, and authentication.

 Features